10 portfolio data sources every effective PMO needs to know

 Your PMO KPIs should tell a clear story: delivery velocity, strategic value of the portfolio, risks closed, decision cycle time, executive satisfaction.
 Present them.
 Shout about them - not arrogantly, but factually.

 Without PMO performance data, you're left justifying your existence by telling people you've been "helpful."
-That's a very difficult case to make to a CFO looking for budget cuts.
+That's a very difficult case to make to a CFO looking for budget cuts, especially if you're battling against change-resistant colleagues, who would like nothing more than to revert to an old-school 'guesswork and horse-trading' approach to portfolio (mis) management.

 Data-led PMOs don't just steer the portfolio.
 They prove they're steering it.